CharReek/Project-4-Blog/README.md

 Everything on the sign out page function as expected and is responsive.

 ## Comments
 As expected the user can not submit a comment with out signing in first.
+The user will see a message that asks them to sign in or register to leave a comment i have tested all these links and they lead to the relevant pages.

+Logged in
+I tested the comment section when users are logged in.
+This shows a form box. i tested the following:
+* Clicking sumbit with an empty text field
+* Leaving the page with out submitting the comment

+Once comments are approved by the admin they can be seen on the post. i tested to make sure that admins had this abilty to both approve and decline comments.

 ## Links
 All links work as expected across all the pages with out any issues.
 Those that are required to bring up pages in a new tab perform as needed. the link hover/ on click effects all work as needed.